-Question cards
+Handout Question cards

 In the community you work or live in, what words do adults use to talk about children?
 What stages of childhood are celebrated in the community you work in?
 How are they celebrated?
 When do children become adults?
 Legally?
-Culturally? (i.e. When does the community expect a child to behave like an adult?)
+Culturally?
+(Such as when does the community expect a child to behave like an adult?)
 Are there any ceremonies associated with this change (or transition) from child to adult?
 What are they?